Poetry about cricket

 The game of cricket has inspired much poetry, most of which romanticises the sport and its culture.

 Poems

-Cricket: An Heroic Poem

-Hail, cricket| Glorious, manly, British Game!

-First of all Sports! be first alike in Fame.
+The first known poem about cricket was written in Latin hexameters, by the Bristol schoolmaster William Goldwyn in 1704.
+Notable authors and poets who created poetry about cricket include William Blake, Lord Byron, Lewis Carroll, G. K. Chesterton, Harry Farjeon, Henry Newbolt, Harold Pinter, and Siegfried Sassoon.

-The poem by James Love is too long to quote in full; above are its opening two lines.
+The poem "Cricket: An Heroic Poem" by James Love is too long to quote in full; above are its opening two lines.
 It describes a match in 1744 between Kent and England.
 It is written in rhyming couplets.
 According to H.S.
 Altham, it "should be in every cricket lover's library" and "his description of the game goes with a rare swing".
 The poem is the first substantial piece of literature about cricket.